LectroniC/breakwave/README.md

 ~~For windows you need to install vs standalone compiler.
 Details in [here](https://pypi.org/project/lws/).~~

 You need sox for pysndfx.
 And sox doesn't support windows therefore can't run natively on windows.
 You can't run this on windows.

+On Ubuntu, you need `apt install build-essential`.
+And install `anaconda`.

 Also `pip install numba==0.48`

 And `pip install pysndfx==0.3.6`

+And `pip install numpy==1.16.2`

 To run the code:
 `python Defender/defender_multiple.py --in_dir example_audios --out_base output_audios --defender_type mel_heuristic --defender_hp 80`